 As you can see, doing research on the company you’re going to be interviewing with can only help you.
 And it’s also worth mentioning: interviewers can tell if you’ve prepared for the interview or not.

-Invest in your future.
-Take the time to research a potential employer.
-It will set you apart from other applicants, increase your confidence and help set you up for success.
+Invest in your future and do your homework.
+Researching an employer before your interview will set you apart from other applicants, increase your confidence and help set you up for success.

 How TERRA Can Help

 If you are interested in more interview tips, check out our blog.
-We have several great articles designed specifically to help job seekers be successful, including an informative article on questions to ask during an interview.
+We have some great articles designed specifically to help job seekers thrive.